Trevor20/Excel-Portfolio/Project 1 - CRM Sales Analysis/README.md

 2. Transformed the data by adding the following columns -
    - Open/Closed - Indicates if the deal is opened or closed
    - Time to close - Difference beteeen closed and open date, if closed date is not empty
    - EoM Created - End of month (EoM) date of date the opportunity was found.
-Created since usually performance is evaluated EoM (CHECK LATER)
-   - Date Inc - To ensure EoM is included in the dates the user wants to see (CHECK LATER)
+   - Date Inc - TRUE/FALSE indicating whether the specified date falls within the dates the user indicated
    - Team Inc - TRUE/FALSE based on whether the user wants to check for the specific team
    - Rep Inc - TRUE/FALSE based on whether the user wants to check for the specific sales representative
    - Stage Inc - TRUE/FALSE based on whether the user wants to check for the specific stage of the pipeline